Bath chair

 Summary

-Bath Chair built by Leveson and Sons of London.
-Bath Chair (three wheels) pushed by an attendant.
-Steering tiller on front wheel, operated by chair's occupant.
-A typical bath chair, seat sprung on C springs with a steering tiller at the front and a handle at the back to allow the chair to be pushed along.
+Bath Chair by Leveson and Sons of London.
+Two wheels at rear and one in front, seat sprung on C springs with a steering tiller at the front, operated by the occupant, and a handle at the back to allow the chair to be pushed by an attendant.
 A leather apron protects the occupant from the elements.
 Upholstered in black cloth with a sheepskin cushion.
 Metal wheels with wire spokes and solid rubber tyres.
 Painted black.
-Ivory plaque on pushing handle:- "Leveson & Sons 90 New Oxford Street W.O.
+Ivory plaque on pushing handle reads: "Leveson & Sons 90 New Oxford Street W.O.
 London”

 Full description